Take Back Program | Creating Less Waste

 Soluna Land Project

 The objective is simple - Buy a piece of non-agricultural land and run different ecological studies on the effects of natural fabric biodegradation on the natural environment.
 Our goal is to document everything and find ways of improving the process for the entire system!
+We can do this will all of our undyed pieces.
 More to come later!